 The Polish entry in 64.
 Eurovision Song Contest will be selected by a special committee appointed by the Polish Television (Telewizja Polska, TVP).
 Songs can be submitted until February 5.

 Polish media are rather silent in terms of speculations who can be willing to go to Tel Aviv.
-However, recent report of Polish media suggest that Natalia Szroeder, who took part in the Polish national final in 2016, may be in talks with the broadcaster.
-In 2018 her single ‚Parasole’ was a huge success in the Polish airplay.
-It is worthy to mention that the singer is working on her new material and prepares to release incoming single in few weeks.
+However, the recent report of Polish media suggests that Natalia Szroeder, who took part in the Polish national final in 2016, is currently involved in talks with the broadcaster.
+In 2018 her single 'Parasole' was a huge success in the Polish airplay.
+It is worthy to mention that the singer is working on her new material and prepares to release the incoming single in few weeks.

 63. Eurovision Song Contest was held in Lisbon.
 The winner was Netta Barzilai with her song Toy.